onsigntv/apps/docs/USERCONF.md

 ### Type `font`

 This type allows the user to select between multiple choices of font.
-Western and Eastern types.
+If a default value is specified with the `value` key, it should be a valid system font.
+System fonts are listed on the [FONTS.txt](FONTS.txt) file.

 #### Font Attributes